CSR

 Programme-de-formation-PP-VANG

 To conclude, these tools and methodologies are what structures the Group’s corporate and social responsibility initiatives, combining ambition and adaptability.
-Our ambition is to be the favourite company of our clients – local authorities, energy users, or industrial companies – who know that they can count on a responsible company that serves the community.
+Our ambition is to be a reference company for our territories and our customers, be they local authorities, private individuals or industrialists, who can count on a responsible company serving the community.
 This ambition is tailored to every region and every situation through the Group’s policy, designed in partnership with our operational teams.

 Stakeholder dialogue procedures and examples